Gap Definition: What It Means in Trading and Investing

 Key Takeaways

-- Usage: Traders use it across stocks, forex, indices, and sometimes crypto to map volatility, liquidity, and likely support/resistance.
+- Usage: Traders use it in stocks, forex, crypto, and indices to map liquidity, plan entries, and set risk limits.

 What Does Gap Mean in Trading?